Securing the Agentic Development Lifecycle (ADLC)

 • The ADLC is a new development paradigm.
 Autonomous AI agents generate, test, and deploy code with minimal human input.
 Traditional SDLC security tools were not built for this.

+Agentic development requires agentic security.
 Cycode AI addresses ADLC security by unifying application security testing, software supply chain security, and posture management in a single AI-native platform.
 The Context Intelligence Graph (CIG) provides visibility across human-written and AI-generated code, while Cycode Maestro orchestrates security actions at the speed of agentic development.

 What Is the Agentic Development Life Cycle (ADLC)?

-The ADLC is what happens when AI agents stop assisting developers and start replacing steps in the development process.
+The ADLC is what happens when AI agents stop assisting developers and start automating steps in the development process.
 Where the SDLC assumes predictable, human-driven execution, the ADLC assumes agents operating on their own, making decisions based on prompts, context, models, and external tools.
 These agents are non-deterministic: the same input can produce different outputs each time.
 Traditional testing and QA models were not built for that.
 Code generation, dependency resolution, testing, even deployment can happen without a developer writing a single line.

 In practice, this means AI agents call tools, read and write code, query APIs, pull dependencies, and execute tasks without waiting for human approval.
 A developer defines intent (“build a user authentication module”) and the agent handles everything else.
 AWS validated this paradigm with its open-source AI-DLC framework (awslabs/aidlc-workflows), a structured workflow for steering AI coding agents through development phases.
 This is not theoretical.
 It is running in production.